 Gerry received a B.B.A. in 1991 from Hofstra University and a J.D. with honors in 1994 from St. John’s University School of Law, where he was Editor-in-Chief of the American Bankruptcy Institute Law Review.
 Gerry received an LL.M. in corporate law from New York University School of Law in 1998.
 After graduating law school, Gerry served as law clerk to the Honorable Jeremiah E. Berk, United States Bankruptcy Judge for the Southern District of New York.
 Gerry frequently speaks on bankruptcy topics and is currently a lecturer on restructurings at the New York University School of Professional Studies.

-- Special litigation counsel for Corinne Ball, as Chapter 11 Trustee for the Soundview Elite and related hedge funds (In re Soundview Elite Ltd. et al., Bankr.
+- Special litigation counsel to Corinne Ball, as Chapter 11 Trustee for the Soundview Elite and related hedge funds (In re Soundview Elite Ltd. et al., Bankr.
 S.D.N.Y.
 Case No. 13-13098) pursuing litigation claims against former insiders and third parties, for breach of fiduciary duty, fraud, fraudulent transfers and preferences.

-- Litigation counsel for The Town of Huntington (In re Joe’s Friendly dba Thatched Cottage at the Bay et al., Bankr.
+- Litigation counsel to The Town of Huntington (In re Joe’s Friendly dba Thatched Cottage at the Bay et al., Bankr.
 E.D.N.Y.
 Case No. 14-70001) in separate adversary proceedings against the Town for alleged claims for violations of the automatic stay, deprivation of constitutional rights, negligence and intentional tort.

 - Debtors’ counsel for Paul Wallace and several affiliated debtor-entities (In re Paul Wallace, et al., Bankr.
 S.D.N.Y.
 Case No. 10-22998) with interests in several boutique hotels.
 Successfully sold debtors’ interest in hotels under section 363 sales and litigated several claims, including claims for recharacterization and recovery of fraudulent and preferential transfers.
 Confirmed plan provided full recovery for unsecured creditors.

 - Debtor’s counsel for Galvex Capital LLC, the managing company of an Estonian steel production company in chapter 11 cases (In re Galvex Capital LLC, et al., Bankr.
 S.D.N.Y.
 Case No. 06-10082).
 Cases ultimately resolved and dismissed pursuant to agreements in which all creditors were paid in full.

-- Bankruptcy litigation counsel for The Finish Line, Inc. in contested claim objection litigation brought by the General Growth Properties debtors (In re General Growth Properties, Inc. (Bankr.
+- Bankruptcy litigation counsel to The Finish Line, Inc. in contested claim objection litigation brought by the General Growth Properties debtors (In re General Growth Properties, Inc. (Bankr.
 S.D.N.Y.
 Case No. 09-11977).
 Successfully resolved claims and counterclaims of Finish Line against GGP.